buelowp/sunset/README.md

 Note that by default, the installer will attempt to install to /usr/local/include and /usr/local/lib or the equivalent for Windows.

-## Building with Google Test as a targets
+## Building with Google Test for library verification

 You can use google test by doing the following